 - Short-term multiple employers (performing artists): You’re allowed to have multiple short term jobs or gigs (e.g. music performances).
 Keep a list of all gigs, the employer, and duration of each.

 - Work for hire: Commonly referred to as 1099 or Independent Contractor Employment; keep evidence of the duration of contract periods and the name and address of the contracting company.

-- Self-employed business owner: You can start a business or be self-employed while on OPT.
+- Self-employed/business owner: For immigration purposes, you can start a business or be self-employed while on OPT.
 You should be able to prove that you have the proper business licenses and that it is related to your degree program.

-- Employment through an agency or consulting firm is also allowed, as long as it meets all requirements.
+- Consulting/Temp Agency: Employment through an agency or consulting firm is also allowed, as long as it meets all requirements.

-- You may work as a volunteer or unpaid intern, where this practice does not violate labor laws.
+- You may work as a volunteer or unpaid intern while on OPT, where this practice does not violate labor laws.

 - You can apply for OPT from 90 days before your end date, until 60 days after your end date.

 - USCIS must receipt (not receive) your application no later than 60 days after your I-20 end date.
 Allow at least 10-14 days for USCIS to assign a receipt number.